nordic-institute/REST-adapter-service/documentation/Rest-Adapter-Service-principles.md

 This is Rest Adapter Service component that sits between X-Road security server and a REST client or service ([diagram](https://github.com/vrk-kpa/REST-adapter-service/raw/master/images/message-sequence_rest-gateway-0.0.4.png)).
 The component implements X-Road v4.0 [SOAP profile](https://confluence.csc.fi/download/attachments/50873043/X-Road_protocol_for_adapter_server_messaging_4.0.0.pdf) and it's compatible with X-Road v6.4 and above.

-Rest Adapter has two parts: _Consumer Gateway_ and _Producer Gateway._ It is possible to use either only Consumer Gateway, only Producer Gateway, or both.
+Rest Adapter has two parts: _Consumer Gateway_ and _Provider Gateway._ It is possible to use either only Consumer Gateway, only Provider Gateway, or both.

 ![different adapter usage scenarios](../images/restgw-use-cases.png "Different adapter usage scenarios")